dragonflyoss/d7y.io/docs/others/FAQs.md

 > The change log level event will print in stdout and `core.log` file, but if the level is greater than `info`, stdout only.

-## Download slowly than without Dragonfly
+## Download slower than without Dragonfly

 1. Confirm limit rate in [dfget.yaml](https://github.com/dragonflyoss/Dragonfly2/blob/main/docs/en/deployment/configuration/dfget.yaml#L65)